If you’re running a website, tracking your traffic and conversions is crucial. This proves the value to the organization of your website.

 (Replaces Manage Users permission.)

-Editor – trained GA4 users should be at this level.
+Editor – these should be GA4 trained users should be at this level.

 Edit all data and settings for the Account.
 Cannot manage users.